SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Introduction

 To compensate for the information loss in sparse attention, we introduce a linear attention branch.
 This branch enables global token mixing, offering the potential to restore critical cross-token interactions that are neglected under ultra-high sparsity attention.
 Moreover, its $O(N)$ computational complexity incurs minimal overhead during inference, allowing the model to retain most of the efficiency gains provided by high-sparsity attention.

-However, we empirically find that although the linear attention branch can help supplement the lost information, it struggles to model the whole long sequences.
+However, we empirically find that the linear attention branch can only supplement limited critical information while struggling to model the entire sequence.
 Thus, the sparse attention should dominate the output while the linear attention branch should be set to an auxiliary role.

-To achieve a practical sparse-linear attention , we propose \textbf{SALAD} (High-\textbf{S}parsity \textbf{A}ttention paralleling with \textbf{L}inear \textbf{A}ttention for \textbf{D}iffusion Transformer), an efficient attention module to help achieve high-sparsity attention via linear attention branch.
-We first introduce a linear attention branch paralleling with the sparse attention.
-And then we design an Input-Dependent Scalar Gate to finely control the impact of linear attention layer by layer.
+To enable practical sparse-linear attention, we propose \textbf{SALAD} (High-\textbf{S}parsity \textbf{A}ttention paralleling with \textbf{L}inear \textbf{A}ttention for \textbf{D}iffusion Transformer), an efficient attention module that facilitates high-sparsity modeling through an auxiliary linear attention branch.
+Specifically, we introduce a linear attention branch in parallel with sparse attention.
+We further design a \textbf{Multi-level Static-Dynamic Scaling Strategy} to regulate the linear branch across different blocks and timesteps in the Diffusion Transformer.
 Our contribution can be summarized as follows: \begin{enumerate} \item We propose \textbf{SALAD}, an efficient attention architecture designed to enhance the performance of ultra-sparse attention through a parallel linear attention branch.
-Most parameters of the linear branch are shared with the sparse attention module, introducing only about 4.99\% additional parameters relative to the pretrained model.
+Most parameters of the linear branch are shared with the sparse attention module, introducing only about \textbf{4.99\%} additional parameters relative to the pretrained model.

 \item We observe that in hybrid sparse-linear attention, it is essential to regulate the influence of the linear attention branch.
-To this end, we design an input-dependent scalar gate that precisely controls its contribution, effectively improving overall model performance.
+We design a Multi-level Static-Dynamic Scaling Strategy that precisely controls its contribution, effectively improving overall model performance.